vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 * Provide a way to log as a chaser.
 (Limitation: At this point it won't add a `/P` or a `/M` to you call on a chaser log if requred.)

+* Fixed Issue #1: Cursor won't jump to the end of the callsign input when entering lowercase letters at another position.

+* Updates several npm packages to newer version.

+* Bumped Android target and minimum SDK versions to work with newer package versions.

+* Some code reogranisation

+* Fixed some minor layout issues

 # Version 0.1.0

 First version atfter forking from tSotaLog